Employing Machine Learning to investigate properties of molecules and periodic systems

 ||Rodrigo Pereira de Carvalho <email@example.com>|

-Nowadays, it is a common sense on science that the interplay of Artificial Intelligence (more specifically by means of machine learning techniques) and first principles calculations can lead us to a breakthrough on materials design.
+Nowadays, it is a common sense on science that the interplay of Artificial Intelligence (more specifically by means of machine learning techniques) and first-principles calculations can lead us to a breakthrough on materials design.
 Recent works have been employing machine learning to show the possibility to discover new materials , calculate physical properties without the high computational cost of prior techniques and even to by-pass the solution of Quantum Mechanic equations .
-For molecular systems, we can produce a high-accurate fingerprints to serve as inputs for machine learning, but for periodic systems (solids, surfaces, etc) we face some difficulties, besides new approachs has been developed [2,4].
+For molecular systems, we can produce high-accurate fingerprints to serve as inputs for machine learning, but for periodic systems (solids, surfaces, etc) we face some difficulties, besides new approaches has been developed [2,4].
 The specific goals for this project are:

 (iii) Interplay of our machinery with DFT to investigate properties of selected materials.

 To this date, we have been developing an original database of organic energy materials based on high-quality DFT calculations for molecular and periodic systems.
 So far, we have an impressive number of ~30000 unique molecular structures, that required more than 310000 DFT calculations, and approximately 30 crystals representing electroactive compounds for Li-ion batteries.
 From these crystals, we published a paper in a prestigious journal (ChemSusChem) showing how to tailor organic materials to achieve higher voltages and energy densities in organic batteries.
 Furthermore, there is a manuscript in its final steps showing an innovative methodology based on Artificial Intelligence (AI) to discover novel organic materials, in which we used the database to analyse 20 million new molecules in a high-throughput approach to propose new cathodes for batteries.
 Finally, a Licentiate is planned to be defended in the middle of November based on these results.